- The 5 Best CrossFit Grips Reviewed:

 We found the IsoGrip Gymnastic Hand Grips to be a great choice for gymnastic work on the rig, rings and bar.
 It offered the grip, flexibility and versatility that allowed us full range of motion and movements, without any concerns for slips.

 The proprietary isoprene polymer material has been specifically developed to enhance grip on the bar, without uncomfortable bunching, all with gymnastic movements in mind.
+We don’t know about how it was made, but we did all note that the grip was good, and felt secure in a range of gymnastic movements.

 Furthermore, the wrist grip is light and adjustable, which we found helped to ensure movement and range of motion in the wrist, something you can’t compromise on with gymnastic movements.